-A co-requisite is a requirement to be undertaken concurrently with another course.
-It is a course that must be taken concurrently, if it has not been taken previously.
-The co-requisite will be waived if a student has previously obtained standing in it.
+A co-requisite is a requirement that a certain course be taken concurrently (in the same semester) with another course, if it has not been successfully completed previously.
 It is the student's obligation to know and meet course co-requisites.
-These are stated in the course description section of catalog.
+These are stated in the course description section of the catalog.
 Co-requisites will be enforced at registration.